-The honorable mention for the 2020s (to date): PBS’ “Molly of Denali.”
-(The show debuted in July 2019, but I’m counting it for the 2020s anyway.)
+- “Molly of Denali” (PBS).
+(The show debuted in July 2019, but like the “SpongeBob” example above, I’m counting “Molly” as a 2020s show.)
 A nice theme song; it also highlights the show’s main topics: Alaska, nature, problem-solving, and Alaskan Native culture.

 Here’s a YouTube playlist of all 10 theme songs.